Your Best 2-Day Oxford Itinerary from London

-Looking for a fun-filled day trip from London?
-Oxford is a popular city located just one hour northwest of England’s capital.
-Being home to one of the most prestigious universities globally, filming location for the Harry Potter movie series, and medieval architecture, there’s your perfect 2-day Oxford itinerary from London.
+Are you looking for a fun-filled day trip from London?
+Oxford is a famous city located just one-hour northwest of England’s capital.
+Being home to one of the most prestigious universities globally, a filming location for the Harry Potter movie series, and medieval architecture, there’s your perfect 2-day Oxford itinerary from London.

-Oxford was originally established over one thousand years ago, with the university being founded in or around the 11th century.
-The city is also nicknamed ‘the cycling city’ as many of its residents’ cycle to and from their destinations.
+Oxford was initially established over one thousand years ago, with the university being founded in or around the 11th century.
+The city is nicknamed ‘the cycling city’ as many residents cycle to and from their destinations.
 Punting is another favorite activity among Oxford students and tourists.
 Punting is when you glide along the river in a wooden boat while navigating with a long wooden pole.

-While in Oxford, you will love exploring the unique college campuses that comprise the university, the shopping and dine scene, as well as Oxford’s surrounding towns, including one on the edge of the Cotswolds.
-You will also become amazed at how easy it is to navigate this historic architectural city.
+While in Oxford, you will love exploring the unique college campuses that comprise the university, the shopping and dining scene, as well as Oxford’s surrounding towns, including one on the edge of the Cotswolds.
+You will also be amazed at how easy it is to navigate this historic architectural city.
+Because of this, Oxford makes one of the popular day trips from London by train, but staying here longer gives you much more flexibility.

-Getting Around: Walking, Cycling, Bus or Taxi.
-Cycling and bus are the main public transports.
+- Getting Around: Walking, Cycling, Bus or Taxi.
+Cycling and bus are the main public transport.

 Getting to Oxford from London

 The train from London is the easiest, fastest, and most direct method of arriving in Oxford.
-If you wish to drive, it could take up to two hours depending upon traffic.
+If you wish to rent a car to drive, it could take up to two hours, depending on traffic.
 The cheapest route to note is by bus from Victoria Coach Station.

 You may purchase a single or round-trip ride easily in advance online.
-The train ride takes between 45 minutes to one hour, depending upon the peak or off-peak schedule.
+The train ride takes 45 minutes to one hour, depending on the peak or off-peak schedule.

 Important note: make sure you stop at ‘Oxford’ instead of Oxford Parkway Station if you want to go sightseeing.